aclsystem: encode user and group names into ids to keep acls simple

 example:

-# plogs-admins/plogs-admins.txtpb description: "group admin management team for plogs (Production LOGging System)." members: [ "alice", "bob", ] # plogs-admins/plogs-discuss.txtpb description: "mailing list for plogs (Production LOGging System) related topics. anyone can join." group_join_mode: "self-service" mailinglist { moderators: ["alice"] readers: ["g/all-special"] } # plogs-admins/plogs-backend.txtpb description: "service for clients wishing to upload production log entries into plogs (Production LOGging System)." vm_management { linux_uid: 1234 admins: ["g/plogs-admins"] } # plogs-admins/plogs-frontend.txtpb description: "service for users wishing to browse the production log entries in plogs (Production LOGging System)." vm_management { linux_uid: 1235 admins: ["g/plogs-admins"] }
+# plogs-admins/plogs-admins.txtpb description: "group admin management team for plogs (Production LOGging System)." members: [ "alice", "bob", ] # plogs-admins/plogs-discuss.txtpb description: "mailing list for plogs (Production LOGging System) related topics. anyone can join." group_join_mode: "self-service" mailinglist { moderators: ["alice"] readers: ["g/all-special"] } # plogs-admins/plogs-backend.txtpb description: "service for clients wishing to upload production log entries into plogs (Production LOGging System)." vm_management { linux_uid: 1234 vm_admins: ["g/plogs-admins"] } # plogs-admins/plogs-frontend.txtpb description: "service for users wishing to browse the production log entries in plogs (Production LOGging System)." vm_management { linux_uid: 1235 vm_admins: ["g/plogs-admins"] }

 then create a service that serves this metadata for other systems. so when the mailserver receives an email to "plogs-discuss@example.com" it can check this service whether it's indeed a mailing list. if so it then asks the group expander service for the members and forwards the email to them.